-- 9.2.1.
-The School will arrange an investigation into the concerns raised.
-This will take place as soon as is reasonably practicable. - 9.2.2.
-The investigation may involve the whistleblower and other individuals involved meeting with the investigator and giving a written statement. - 9.2.3.
+The Headteacher will arrange an investigation into the concerns raised, unless the concern relates to the Headteacher, in which case the investigation will be arranged by the named governor.
+This will take place as soon as is reasonably practicable.

+The investigation may involve the whistleblower and other individuals involved meeting with the investigator and giving a written statement.

 At any investigatory meetings the whistleblower is entitled to be accompanied by a recognised trade union representative or a work colleague.

 9.3.
-Step 3 - Report to Governors
+Step 3 - Report to Headteacher/Governors

-- 9.3.1.
-The investigator will report to the named representative of the Governing Board before any further action is taken.
-The representative of the Governing Board will decide on potential outcomes including, but not limited to: - invoking the School's disciplinary process, or other relevant policy - referral to the police, Hertfordshire County Council department, government department or regulatory agency - no further action. - 9.3.2.
-On conclusion of any investigation, the whistleblower will, as far as is practicable and where it is reasonable to do so, be told the outcome of the investigation and what the School has done, or proposes to do, about it.
+The investigator will report to the person who arranged the investigation before any further action is taken.
+That person will decide on potential outcomes including, but not limited to:

+- invoking the School's disciplinary process, or other relevant policy - referral to the police, Hertfordshire County Council department, government department or regulatory agency - no further action.

+On conclusion of any investigation, the whistleblower will, as far as is practicable and where it is reasonable to do so, be told the outcome of the investigation and what the Headteacher/,named governor has done, or proposes to do, about it.
 If no action is to be taken, the reason for this will be explained.